-Outcome 1 should be completed to an acceptable standard before candidates are allowed to progress to Outcomes 2 and 3.
-When Outcome 1 has been completed it is advisable that an assessment checklist is completed before the candidate moves on to the implementation stage.
+Outcome 1 should be completed to an acceptable standard before learners are allowed to progress to Outcomes 2 and 3.
+When Outcome 1 has been completed, it is advisable that an assessment checklist is completed before learners move on to the implementation stage.